greim/gen/src/chapters/04-generators.md

 ## Okay, but *how* do generators work?

-Essentially, what happens is that when the `*[Symbol.iterator]` generator function is called, instead of running our algorithm to completion, JavaScript puts it into a *paused* state, without running it.
+Essentially, what happens is that when the `*[Symbol.iterator]` function is called, instead of running our algorithm to completion, JavaScript puts it into a *paused* state, without running it.

 Meanwhile, JavaScript returns an iterator "`itr`" to the caller.
 When `itr.next()` is called, JavaScript presses *play* on the algorithm, which runs right up until the point it encounters a `yield`, then pauses again.
 The yielded value is subsequently returned from `itr.next()` along with `done: false`.